Sample Resignation Letter for Job Promotion (With Guide)

 Use formal business letter format

-The resignation letter for job promotion is an official business letter, which must follow the format of business letters.
+The letter of resignation for a job promotion is an official business letter that must follow the format of business letters.
 This implies that the letter must include the necessary details of business letters and the outline of a business document.
 You must avoid writing casual and unofficial letters to your boss, even when they are friendly towards you.

 Include relevant information